developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/samples/personal-shopper/index.md

 ---

 ##Overview
-This sample application will show how the Personal Shopper APIs can be used to interact with the MC18 Cradle programmatically.
+This sample application shows how the Personal Shopper APIs can be used to interact with the device cradle programmatically.

 ##Requirements
 Android API 22 (or higher) must be installed via the SDK Manager before attempting to load this sample.